what do I bring to tech editing?

 - Suspension of editing and prompt contact if I encounter any major issues in need of resolution before proceeding.

 - Repeated checks until we both deem that the pattern is correct and ready to publish/test knit.

 - A final read-through of the pattern before you publish, free of charge, if you would like (barring any major changes/updates after testing).

 - Promotion of your pattern on social media, again, if you would like.

 what else can I do for you?

-- Using Stitchmastery software, I can create both simple and complex charts, as well as providing corresponding written directions.
+- Using Stitchmastery software, I can create custom charts, as well as providing corresponding written directions.
 Files can be provided in .knt (Stitchmastery format) and/or high-quality .png (image) files.

 - I can help you develop and follow a style sheet for your patterns.

 - Do you need a pattern template?
 I can help with that!

 - Pattern writing: I can work from your notes to help you write a pattern that other knitters can follow.